curtismuntz/monovins/monovins/dataframe/README.md

 # DataManager

 This class will maintain a buffer of sensor data.
+It is meant to be similar in nature to a pandas dataframe.
+It can hold potentially heterogeneous data types within the same time series index.

 This can be used with live data as in:
 * add camera data